jkim-012/service-booking-app/README.md

 ## 📝 Review Management
 - **Write a Review:** Customer can write a review for the completed booking.
 They can also rate their review.

-- **Modify Review:** Customers can provide feedback on services and modify their review.
+- **Modify Review:** Customers can provide feedback on services and modify their reviews.

 - **Read Review Details:** Anyone can read a review.

 - **Read Businesses’ Review List:** Anyone can read business’ reviews.